WayneChaney/ECE387---BikeGameFinalProject-/README.md

 Other than that all we needed was a bike and a stationary stand to hold the bike to attatch the sensors to.
 We could then attach the arduino to a computer which we had an app called Blue Stacks in order to play the andriod games like Subway Surfers.

+The Final Report can be seen in the wiki section under the "Report" labeled pages.